-But it can be hard to find the right advisor – with integrity, a good demeanor, the right fit with you, the best set of skills, and the appropriate incentives and motivations.
+But it can be hard to find the right advisor – especially someone with integrity, a good demeanor, the right fit with you, the best set of skills, and the appropriate incentives and motivations.
 In this section, our authors help you think through the fundamental questions of working with advisors – how do you choose them, which ones are right for your family, how do you use them well, how do you evaluate them and when do you change them?

 What do you do when you think you found a good advisor but you’re not sure?
 Perhaps there are some red flags and maybe just some yellow ones.
-Stephen Horan and Bob Dannhauser tackle the topic, “How can you avoid the next Bernie Madoff?”
-Unscrupulous advisors and inappropriate investment products will never disappear, but in a complex investment arena where advisors are often required, Stephen and Bob provide guidance on how to, in the words of Ronald Reagan, “Trust, but verify.”
+Stephen Horan and Robert Dannhauser tackle the topic, “How can you avoid the next Bernie Madoff?”
+Unscrupulous advisors and inappropriate investment products will never disappear, but in a complex investment arena where advisors are often required, Stephen and Robert provide guidance on how to, in the words of Ronald Reagan, “Trust, but verify.”

-Some families have determined that they could benefit from the integrated objective approach offered by a family office, which then leads to another set of questions such as “Should you choose a single-family office or a multifamily office?”
+Some families have determined that they could benefit from the integrated objective approach offered by a family office, which then leads to another set of questions such as “Should you choose a single-family office or a multi-family office?”
 There are a multiplicity of decision factors that should be taken into account, and Kirby Rosplock walks us through a thoughtful, reasoned, yet personally relevant way to make this decision.
 She also offers some handy evaluation tools to understand the choices.

 Finally, Hartley Goldstone answers the question, “How do you choose a good trustee?”
 A trustee makes decisions in the place of others, for the benefit of others.
 They need to be skilled, trustworthy, experienced, and have good emotional intelligence.
 Harley provides guidance on finding, evaluating, and engaging good trustees who will not only execute the technical components of the trust but will also fulfill the original intent of the settlors and care about the beneficiaries as unique individuals.